 About the Meeting

 After a first and very successful review the program started under the name “Priority Program SPP1085 Cellular Mechanisms of Alzheimer’s Disease” in spring 1999.
 We covered many aspects of modern AD research centered around the cell biology of APP, the three different secretase activities and tau.
-These included, in vivo analysis of APP transport, functional analysis of presenilin, identification and reconstitution of γ-secretase, assembly of the γ-secretase complex, identification of novel γ-secretase substrates, γ-secretase function in animal models (C. elegans and Drosophila), cellular analysis of γ-secretase complex components, life imaging of γ-secretase trafficking, identification γ-secretase like proteases, functional analysis of APP and its homologues in mice and primary neurons, effects of cholesterol on Amyloid ß-peptide generation, functional analysis of BACE and its dimerization, phosphorylation of secretases, the role of α-secretase in the prevention of Aß production, tau aggregation, and effects of abnormally phosphorylated tau on cellular transport.
 In addition projects related to novel therapeutic strategies based on the cellular and molecular mechanisms discovered in our program were initiated.
 Drugs were screened for their potential to block tau aggregation and its detrimental effects on cellular transport, γ-secretase modulators were investigated for their potential to selectively inhibit Amyloid ß-peptide generation without affecting Notch signaling, and novel compounds were designed to block and investigate secretase activities.
-The outcome of these projects will be summarized by the members of the SPP1085 in their articles in this special issue of “Neurodegenerative Diseases”.
-In addition a list of publications originating from the SPP1085 projects can be found below.
-By going through theses articles one can immediately appreciate that AD research in Germany grew together to a group of internationally competitive scientists.
-Tauists are now even working with Baptists!
+The outcome of these projects was summarized by the members of the SPP1085 in their articles in a special issue of “Neurodegenerative Diseases” (Neurodegen.
+Dis.
+3 (4-5), 187-312, 2006).
 Moreover, we established a growing number of novel research teams led by young investigators (Drs.
 Weggen, Kaether, Lichtenthaler, Kins, and Steiner).
 Furthermore, several members of the SPP1085 obtained major positions at German Universities (Drs.
-Baumeister, Hartmann, Pietrzik, Schmidt, Multhaup, Walter, Müller, and Haass) and laboratories focusing on Alzheimer’s disease are now distributed throughout Germany (Fig. A).
+Baumeister, Hartmann, Pietrzik, Schmidt, Multhaup, Walter, Müller, and Haass) and laboratories focusing on Alzheimer’s disease are now distributed throughout Germany.

 Besides funding the research projects the DFG also supported annual meetings to allow discussion and exchange of data.
 To these meetings all members and their co-workers, the reviewers, and selected speakers from all over the world were invited.
-The meetings took place at a rather remote place in the Bavarian Alps and is now known as the Eibsee Meeting.
+The annual conference took place at a rather remote area in the Bavarian Alps and is now known as the Eibsee Meeting.
 Six such meetings were held throughout the funding period including satellite meetings of the project leaders in Hamburg and Berlin where the co-speaker of the SPP has taken a chair for Biochemistry during the funding period (G. Multhaup, Free University of Berlin).
-These conferences turned out to be an excellent platform for generating new collaborations and for bringing together German AD researchers.
+These conferences turned out to be excellent places for generating new collaborations and for bringing together German AD researchers.
 This meeting developed to an internationally well-recognized conference.
-Importantly, the very special “Eibsee atmosphere” allowed detailed informal discussion during hiking and at the fireplace in the evening (Fig. B).
+Importantly, the very special “Eibsee atmosphere” allowed detailed informal discussion during hiking and at the fireplace in the evening.

 Here many novel ideas and collaborations developed, frequently with inclusion and advice of our international guest speakers and reviewers.
 The Eibsee Meeting is now the German platform for AD research.
-We are extremely excited that the Hans & Ilse Breuer Foundation generously supports this meeting in the future.
-At this years Eibsee VI conference (the last meeting sponsored by the DFG), the foundation already invited Dr. Dennis Selkoe as a keynote speaker.
+We are extremely excited that the Hans & Ilse Breuer Foundation generously supports this meeting from 2006 on.
+At the Eibsee VI conference (the last meeting sponsored by the DFG), the foundation already invited Dr. Dennis Selkoe as a keynote speaker.
 Moreover, the Hans & Ilse Breuer Foundation will not only help to keep German AD researchers together by supporting the Eibsee conference, but will also directly support AD research in Germany by offering a major research award (100.000.- Euro) and several stipends for Ph.D. students.
 It is our great pleasure to congratulate Dr. Harald Steiner as the first recipient of this award.